-Thread veins are the manifestation of a web of blue and red blood vessels on the skin’s surface.
+Thread veins manifest a web of blue and red blood vessels on the skin’s surface.
 They typically occur on the legs and face, and usually vary in size.
-However, it is important to note that this condition is harmless, but it can be indicative of underlying vascular issues.
+However, it is important to note that this condition is harmless but can indicate underlying vascular issues.
 They are also a cosmetic concern due to their appearance which can be less than slightly.
-It is, therefore, imperative that you visit your physician if you notice any thread veins to avoid any complications.
+Therefore, you must visit your physician if you notice any thread veins to avoid any complications.

 Varicose Veins and Thread Veins (Spider Veins)

-Varicose veins are enlarged, gnarly looking veins that might appear blue, flesh-coloured, or red.
+Varicose veins are enlarged, gnarly-looking veins that might appear blue, flesh-coloured, or red.
 They typically like bulging and twisted cords that rise above the skin’s surface.
-The veins are often found on the inside of the leg, back of the calves, and thighs.
+The veins are often found inside the leg, back of the calves, and thighs.
 During pregnancy, however, they may appear around the buttocks and vagina.

 Spider veins, on the other hand, are the smaller versions of varicose veins.
 Additionally, they come closer to the surface than their larger counterparts and are also red or blue.
 Their short-jagged lines give them the appearance of spider webs or tree branches.
-They are also found on the face and legs and can cover both large or small sections of the skin.
+They are also found on the face and legs and can cover both large or small skin sections.

 Causes of Thread Veins

 Varicose veins are the consequence of damaged or weak valves in the veins.
 See, the heart usually pumps oxygen and nutrient-filled blood to the entire body via the arteries.
 Veins, on the other hand, are what transport your blood from the body and back to the heart.